davidm3591/entry_points_setup_project/exe_testing_builds_2/README.md

-# Build Executable Build 2: Testing For Extraction Tool - Tkinter, pyinstaller
+# Build Executable Build 2: Testing For Extraction Tool - Tkinter, PyInstaller

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.